-- Bachelor’s Degree in Environmental Science, Policy, or Energy Engineering fields and/or a related field and a minimum of 3-5 years of related experience and/or a combination of relevant education, training, certifications, and/or work experience.
+- Master's degree in Higher Education, College Student Personnel, Counseling or related field and/or a combination of relevant education, training, certifications, and/or work experience.

 - Able to support, contribute to, and strengthen a vibrant, culturally diverse, and inclusive learning community of students, alumni, faculty, and fellow staff colleagues.

 - Ability to proactively identify and pursue relevant learning and professional development opportunities and apply new knowledge, insights, and skills to enhance results.

 - Knowledge of residential liberal arts college administration and cultural norms gained through a liberal arts education, continuing education, and/or relevant work, volunteer, and life experiences.